 Safer from Wildfires consists of three parts:

 - The structure

 - The community

 As of January 2023, participating insurers of Safer from Wildfires include carriers Allstate, State Farm, the Cincinnati Insurance Company, and the California FAIR Plan.
 Policyholders of these companies may receive valuable discounts on fire insurance when they help mitigate the risk of fire around their homes and communities.

 Insurers must now assess the risk of properties and provide homeowners with a “risk score.”
 They also must offer discounts on home insurance when a community or policyholder reduces fire risk.
-Per Safer from Wildfires, homeowners and communities can reduce wildfire risk by::

 - Switching to a Class-A fire-resistant rated roof